-Having a root canal done to remove tooth pain from an infected tooth is the dental procedure of choice to save a tooth that otherwise would die and have to be removed.
+Having a root canal done to remove tooth pain from an infected tooth is the dental procedure of choice to save an affected tooth that otherwise would die and have to be removed.

 Signs and symptoms for possible root canal therapy:

 - An abscess (or pimple) on the gums.

 - Swelling and/or tenderness around the tooth, blood vessels or gum.